Top 11 Mysterious Ghost Ships and Haunted Stories of the Maritime World

 6. The SS Baychimo

-Built in the early 1920s, this is one of the real-life ghost ships which was, in 1931, trapped in the pack-ice near Alaska, leaving no hopes for the owner Hudson Bay Company but to abandon it.
+Built in the early 1920s, this ship was trapped in pack ice near Alaska in 1931, leaving no hope for the owner of Hudson Bay Company but to abandon it.

-However, it remained adrift for the next 38 years and was frequently sighted floating aimlessly in the waters off Alaska.
+However, it remained adrift for the next 38 years and was frequently sighted floating aimlessly in the waters of Alaska.

 SS Baychimo ship

 Weather conditions had always made it impossible to salvage, but since 1969, it has disappeared completely.
-A few expedition programmes had since been launched to trace back this mysterious ghost ship.
+A few expedition programmes were launched to trace this mysterious ghost ship.

 Related Reading